wilsonmar/wilsonmar.github.io/_posts/2018-08-04-salesforce-apps.md

    <tr valign="top"><td align="right">18.</td><td>Success Community</td></tr>
    </table>

+   PROTIP: There are limits to how many apps can be installed, depending on the level of license you have.

 1. Select the "App Launcher" for a tiled page.
 You can move each app to the position you want in Setup > Managed Apps > App Menu.